CS133-DataVisualization/A1_git-collab/README.md

 git push
 ```

-8. Submit a pull request.
+~~8.
+Submit a pull request.~~
-Once you push your changes, submit your changes for  review by  submitting a `Compare & pull request`.
+~~Once you push your changes, submit your changes for  review by  submitting a `Compare & pull request`.
+On my end, I  will merge your changes into the main branch of this project.~~

+8. Commit the project
+Select the “Git” tab and check all the files that are changed.
+Hit the “Commit” button.
+Write a short description for the commit.
 On my end, I  will merge your changes into the main branch of this project.

 ## Resource
 [GitHub Docs for adding SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)